roura356a/csk/intl.en-US/User Guide for Edge Container Service/Cell-based management at the edge/Manage edge node pools/Create an enhanced edge node pool.md

 -   Each enhanced edge node pool must contain at least two AMD64 nodes.
 -   In an enhanced edge node pool, the gateway components are installed in pods on edge nodes.
 These pods support only the Flannel network plug-in.
 Host networking is not supported.
 -   When you create a basic or enhanced edge node pool, you must specify the maximum number of nodes that the edge node pool supports.
 This value is saved in an annotation of the NodePool object and cannot be modified.
 We recommend that you set the size of your edge node pool to a proper value.
 -   The metadata of an enhanced edge node pool is saved in the annotations of the NodePool object.
 You must not modify or delete these annotations.
 Otherwise, the enhanced edge node pool may fail to work in enhanced mode.
-For more information about the annotations, see [Annotations for an edge node pool](#table_r0v_lda_822).
+For more information, see [Annotations for an edge node pool](#table_r0v_lda_822).
 -   The `openyurt.io/desired-nodepool` label specifies the node pool to which a node belongs.
 You cannot move a node from an enhanced edge node pool to another enhanced edge node pool by modifying this label.
 To move the node, you must remove the node from the current node pool and then add it to another enhanced edge node pool.
 Otherwise, the node cannot work in enhanced mode.
 For more information, see [Remove edge nodes](/intl.en-US/User Guide for Edge Container Service/Node management/Remove edge nodes.md).

 ## How an enhanced edge node pool works

 Enhanced cloud-edge networking is based on the SDN solution of ACK@Edge and the global network infrastructure of Alibaba Cloud.
 It enables reliable and secure communication between the cloud and edge.
 After you create an enhanced edge node pool and add edge nodes to the node pool, the gateway components are automatically installed in pods on edge nodes.
 The gateway components enable edge nodes to connect to CCN instances through the nearest access points.
 The CCN instances can communicate with the VPCs that are connected to the same CEN instance.
 This connects the cloud and edge.
 In enhanced mode, data exchanged between the cloud and edge is encrypted.
 Data is transmitted over the internal network of Alibaba Cloud.
 This ensures the efficiency and security of data transmission.
 In addition, edge nodes can access services that are deployed in VPCs.

 When you create an enhanced edge node pool, the following components are deployed for the node pool: **edge-gateway-core\(egw-core\)** and **edge-gateway-helper\(egw-helper\)**. **edge-gateway-core** is the key component of an enhanced gateway.
 This component is deployed in the node pool as a Deployment.
-The Deployment creates and manages two pods in the node pool: one serves as the primary pod while the other serves as the secondary pod.
+The Deployment creates and manages two pods in the node pool: One serves as the primary pod while the other serves as the secondary pod.
 The two pods are deployed on different nodes to ensure high availability. **edge-gateway-helper** is a component that synchronizes routes among nodes.
 This component is deployed on each node as a DaemonSet.
-It is used to configure the routing information for nodes.
+It is used to configure routing information for nodes.

 ![G-5](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/0817896161/p224127.png)